therealdarkside/LinxChecker/README.md

 # LinxChecker

-Small script to find links on websites using the "<a>" tags of the HTML code of the target.
+Small script to find links on websites using the < a > tags of the HTML code of the target.
 Useful to find other attack vectors through websites or CTF's.

 ==========================================================